U.S. drug charges against former Mexican defense minister are dropped

 Garcia Luna has pleaded not guilty.

-Reporting by Jonathan Stempel in New York and Daina Beth Solomon in Mexico City; Additional reporting by Mark Hosenball in Washington and Drazen Jorgic in Mexico City; Editing by Steve Orlofsky
+Reporting by Jonathan Stempel in New York and Daina Beth Solomon in Mexico City; Additional reporting by Mark Hosenball in Washington, and Dave Graham and Drazen Jorgic in Mexico City; Editing by Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.